 - An Open Burning Permit must be obtained from the Illinois EPA.

-Prescribed Burning and Smoke Management:
+Prescribed Burning and Smoke Management

 Prescribed burning should be conducted in accordance with Illinois EPA approved permit conditions and follow applicable standard conditions, as well as any special conditions outlined in the Open Burning Permit.

-Smoke Management: For the purpose of Smoke Management, "prescribed" burns managed for resource benefits should be conducted in accordance with guidance outlined in the Draft Illinois Smoke Management Program.
+Smoke Management: For the purpose of Smoke Management, "prescribed" burns managed for resource benefits should be conducted in accordance with guidance outlined in the Illinois Smoke Management Program.
 Smoke management components in burn plans should include:

-- Actions to minimize prescriptive fire emissions,
+- Actions to minimize prescriptive emissions and smoke,

-- Weather Service daily fire weather planning forecast information and a dispersion index,
+- Methods for evaluating smoke dispersion, including using National Weather Service daily fire weather planning forecast information and a dispersion index,

 - Public notifications and exposure reduction procedures, and

-Air quality monitoring of sensitive receptors.
+- Air quality monitoring of sensitive receptors.

-Burn Managers in non-attainment areas of the state should use the Air Quality Index to monitor daily air quality conditions and delay burning on “Orange” or worse “Air Pollution Action Days”.
+Prescribed Burn Managers in non-attainment areas of the state should use the Air Quality Index to monitor daily air quality conditions and delay burning on “Orange” or worse “Air Pollution Action Days”.

 Agricultural waste is any refuse generated on site on a farm or ranch by crop and livestock production practices including such items as bags, cartons, dry bedding, structural materials, and crop residues - excluding garbage, dead animals, buildings, corn cribs, and landscape waste.